WHAT DO WE MEAN?

 This is medicine that is prescribed for a short period of time to alleviate the symptoms of an acute illness or condition, such as antibiotics for an infection.

-This is care approved instead of hospitalisation for services such as wound and palliative care upon submission of a treatment plan.
+This is care approved instead of hospitalisation for services such as wound care upon submission of a treatment plan.

 Beneficiary

-A beneficiary is a principal member or a person registered as a dependant of a member.
+A beneficiary is a principal member or a person registered as a dependant of a principal member.

 Benefits

-Your benefits are the amounts that are payable for medical services provided to you or your dependants in terms of the Scheme Rules.
+Your benefits are the amounts that are available for medical services provided to you or your dependants in terms of the Scheme rules.

 Brand-name/Patented medication